Something Is Bugging Me: The Top Signs You Have Bed Bugs

 How To Check For Bed Bugs

 Start by doing a deep scan of your bed from your sheets to the mattress.
+Fecal stains from bed bugs can look like small dark brown or red spots on the sheets or mattress.

 Each layer can represent the degree of infestation.
 For instance, if you’re noticing the bed bugs on your sheets, it’s possible they haven’t found a safe location to reproduce yet.